-The challenges described here are common among leaders, and overcoming them can be frustrating and time-consuming without a cohesive plan of action.
+The challenges described here are common among leaders, and overcoming them can be frustrating and time-consuming without a cohesive plan of action on team management.
 The Leadership Elevation Framework and the Leadership Learning Lifecycle were developed by Omnikron to give leaders and potential leaders a pathway to excellence.

 Check out similar articles: Effective Leadership Starts with Self-Awareness